uNetworking/libvc/README.md

 * SSBO's allows for passing mutable linear global memory to your shaders.
 * Vulkan command buffers allows for recording commands once and replaying them multiple times, minimizing CPU overhead.
-* NVIDIA refuse to embrace OpenCL in favor of their prioprietary CUDA altenative - but they do embrace Vulkan and OpenGL.
+* NVIDIA refuse to embrace OpenCL in favor of their prioprietary CUDA alternative - but they do embrace Vulkan and OpenGL.

 ![](vulkan.png) ![](spir.png)